 Across the road, the Hell Fire Club is a slightly more challenging walk, thanks to the steep climb of Montpelier Hill.
-Here sits the foreboding ruin of a hunting lodge as a backdrop to breathtaking views over the Dublin Bay.
-There are many legends associated with this place showing the Hellfire house as an object of occult activities and brief appearances of the Devil.
+Here sits the foreboding ruin of a hunting lodge with a backdrop of breathtaking views over Dublin Bay.
+There are many legends associated with this place describing the Hellfire house as an object of occult activities and brief appearances of the devil.

 Walking in Winter: 4 Essential Safety Tips

-The Tibradden Mountain Trail (2.4km) is a gentle stroll through the forest with a short hike up the mountain up to the cairn at the summit, where you can sit back and take in the glorious views across the Dublin and Wicklow mountains.
+The Tibradden Mountain Trail (2.4km) is a gentle stroll through the forest with a short hike up the mountain to the cairn at the summit.
+This is a great spot to sit back and take in the glorious views across the Dublin and Wicklow mountains.